 Vote Early by Direct Balloting In-Person

 Direct balloting allows residents to vote in person and place their ballots through a tabulator (just like on election day).
 Voters must fill out an application when arriving at City Hall before a ballot can be issued to the voter.
-This process is available one week prior to an election.
-For the 2023 Municipal Election, direct balloting (early voting) begins on Tuesday, Oct 31.
+This process is available 18 days before an election.
+For the 2023 Municipal Election, direct balloting (early voting) begins Friday, Oct 20.

 Direct balloting hours at Golden Valley City Hall, 2nd floor, 7800 Golden Valley Road:

 - Friday, Oct 20 to Friday, Nov 3

 To receive an absentee ballot, you'll need to complete an absentee ballot application (PDF).
 Once your completed and signed application is received, your absentee ballot will be mailed to you with instructions.
 There are several ways to apply for an absentee ballot: